 If you were to become incapacitated or pass away suddenly, would your family and assets be protected?
-If you can’t answer confidently, then it’s time to contact an estate planning attorney.
+If you can’t answer confidently, then it’s time to contact attorney Charles C. Tucker.

 A will or revocable trust (living trust) allows you to leave legally enforceable instructions that provide for the people you care about and your property and business.
 With a financial power of attorney, you choose who will pay your bills and look after your assets in case you can't.
 A medical power of attorney and advance declaration (living will) lets you specify your decisions about your medical care.